 Andrea proudly identifies as a Disabled Latina because she wants people to understand that she can be both and that her culture should not want to hide disability.
 Growing up and even today, there are no words to describe disability in the Spanish language.
 Through her activism she is working to show that the two identities can coexist with each other and they are something to be proud of.

-As told on her website, Daphne is a 23-year old youth activist.
-She is unapologetically Latina.
+Daphne is a 23-year old youth activist and she is unapologetically Latina.
 Daphne has Cerebral Palsy, and uses a wheelchair to ambulate.
 She is fiercely proud to be a loud champion for the disabled community.
 As a person living with Cerebral Palsy, Daphne is an advocate for disability rights, particularly on how the climate crisis will disproportionately affect disabled communities.